 Diploma in Dance Performance

 The New Zealand School of Dance Diploma in Dance Performance focuses on performance skills, offering students a range of diverse experiences both within the School and externally.

 Students must have completed the Certificate in Dance Performance (see above) before enrolling in the Diploma, which entails one additional year of study.

-Secondments and professional placements are an important part of the final year of training, providing the opportunity for students to work with a dance company for a period of up to ten weeks.
+Secondments and professional placements are an important part of the final year of training, providing the opportunity for students to work with a dance company for a period of up to twelve weeks of term time.
 Dancers gain industry knowledge and contacts through these secondments which often lead to professional contracts.
 NZSD students have seconded to professional companies and choreographers including:

-Australian Dance Theatre, Royal New Zealand Ballet, Leigh Warren and Dancers, West Australian Ballet, Daniel Belton and Good Company, Dance North, TasDance, Singapore Dance Theatre, Raewyn Hill, Human Garden Productions, Footnote Dance, Java Dance Company, Shaun Parker, Sarah Foster, Expressions, Sydney Dance Company, Queensland Ballet
+Australian Dance Theatre, Royal New Zealand Ballet, Leigh Warren and Dancers, West Australian Ballet, Daniel Belton and Good Company, Dancenorth, TasDance, Singapore Dance Theatre, Raewyn Hill, the New Zealand Dance Company, Footnote Dance, Java Dance Company, Shaun Parker, Sarah Foster, Expressions, Sydney Dance Company, Queensland Ballet.

 These visiting programmes give the student an opportunity to experience different teaching methodologies, enjoy a fresh environment and meet important dance-world contacts.

 Third year students have the opportunity to perform in the New Zealand School of Dance Graduation Season and contemporary students to create their own choreography for the school's Choreographic Season.
 As part of this season, students collaborate with lighting and costume designers, production and stage managers.

 Throughout the third year, all students maintain their studies in classical and contemporary technique and learn a diverse range of repertoire in readiness for the industry.
 In addition, third year students receive advice on career planning.